The Welcoming returns

 A heartwarming glimpse of multicultural Edinburgh

 There is a sound people make when they are pleased to be with one another.
-Stan Reeves called it “the difference between false gregariousness and authentic comradeship” and this tiny clip of film gives you an idea of what that sounds like.
-As you can hear, there was plenty of authentic comradeship when The Welcoming celebrated the confirmation of new funding which secures a new programme of events starting in January 2010.
+Stan Reeves called it “the difference between false gregariousness and authentic comradeship” and there was plenty of authentic comradeship when The Welcoming celebrated the confirmation of new funding which secures a new programme of events starting in January 2010.

 Continue reading “The Welcoming returns”